Latest health care bill collapses following Moran, Lee defections

 McConnell had hoped that Lee -- who had opposed the first version of the Senate bill -- would be won over by the addition of an amendment spearheaded by Sen. Ted Cruz.
 The provision would allow some insurers to offer cheaper and skimpier plans unregulated under Obamacare.

-But while it was enough to win Cruz's support, the amendment -- which Lee said was not exactly what he had asked for -- couldn't change Lee's mind.
+While it was enough to win Cruz's support, the amendment -- which Lee said was not exactly what he had asked for -- couldn't change Lee's mind.
+An aide to Lee said Monday night that throughout the process, "at most, he was undecided" -- a revealing comment about just how far away McConnell was from winning over some of his colleagues.

 "In addition to not repealing all of the Obamacare taxes, it doesn't go far enough in lowering premiums for middle class families; nor does it create enough free space from the most costly Obamacare regulations," Lee said in a statement.